-- 1. They must be kept out of sight and in an inconspicuous location, such as a purse or locker and never kept with the student during the day - 2.
-They must be turned off during the regular school day unless the supervising teacher grants permission for them to be used during an emergency. - 3.
-They may not be used in any manner that will cause disruption to the school environment or disciplinary action may result.
+- 1. They must be kept out of sight and in an inconspicuous location, such as a backpack or locker and never kept on the student during the day. - 2.
+They must be turned off during the regular school day unless the supervising teacher grants permission for them to be used during an emergency or for school purposes. - 3.
+They may not be used in any manner that will cause disruption to the school environment. - 4.
+A student caught with a cell phone on their person will receive a warning, the phone will be confiscated, and must be picked up by a parent or guardian from the office.
+Multiple offenses may result in further disciplinary actions.